FINT: Field-aware INTeraction Neural Network For CTR Prediction: Conclusion

 \section{Conclusion}

-In this paper, we proposed FINT, an efficient and effective CTR predictor.
-FINT aims to learn the high-order feature interactions by employing the Field-aware interaction layer, which captures high-order feature interactions without losing the low-order field information.
-We have conducted extensive experiments on public realistic datasets and an A/B testing on a large online systems.
-The obtained results suggest that FINT can learn effective high-order feature interactions, while runs faster than state-of-the-art models, meaning a high efficiency on CTR prediction and achieves comparable or even better performances.
+In this paper, we proposed an efficient and effective CTR predictor named FINT, which aims to learn the high-order feature interactions by employing the Field-aware interaction layer, and captures high-order feature interactions without losing the field-level semantic information.
+We have conducted extensive experiments on public realistic datasets and A/B testing on large online systems.
+The obtained results suggest that FINT can learn effective high-order feature interactions, while running faster than state-of-the-art models, meaning a high efficiency on CTR prediction and achieves comparable or even better performances.